Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 The finished bread is great while it is still hot.
 The second loaf can be frozen if you don't plan on eating it for a few days.
 The bread will last for about a week before it becomes stale.
-Slightly stale bread works great for french toast (even better than fresh bread in fact since it keeps together better as it soaks up the egg/milk mix), also any leftover bread which is stale can be blended into bread crumbs and stored in the freezer.
+Slightly stale bread works great for french toast (even better than fresh bread in fact since it keeps together better as it soaks up the egg/milk mix); also any leftover bread which is stale can be blended into bread crumbs and stored in the freezer.
 For bread crumbs the bread either has to be stale or toasted in order to blend into good bread crumbs.

 ![bread cooked]({% link /assets/images/bread-cooked.jpg %})